Chapter

 What does John 10:29 mean?

-When explaining His ministry, using shepherding analogies (John 10:1–14), Jesus made the claim that His authority was given by God the Father (John 10:17–18).
-This caused controversy and debate—some thought Jesus was insane (John 10:20), others that His miracles proved He was a sincere messenger of God (John 10:21).
-The men who are accosting Jesus now are entirely convinced that He's wrong.
-They have cornered Jesus in an awkward location in the temple (John 10:22), probably already armed with rocks (John 10:31), and are daring Him to repeat these claims (John 10:24).
+When explaining His ministry using shepherding analogies (John 10:1–14), Jesus made the claim that His authority was given by God the Father (John 10:17–18).
+This caused controversy and debate.
+Some thought Jesus was insane (John 10:20).
+Others believed His miracles proved He was a sincere messenger of God (John 10:21).
+The men accosting Jesus now are entirely convinced He's wrong.
+They have cornered Jesus in an awkward location in the temple (John 10:23), probably already armed with rocks (John 10:31), and are daring Him to repeat these claims (John 10:24).

 In response, Jesus pointed out that their disbelief was the result of stubbornness (John 5:39–40).
 They were not willing to believe since they were not part of the "sheep" given to Jesus by the Father (John 10:25–27).
 Jesus then continued to proclaim that the eternal life He offers (John 3:16) is absolutely irrevocable.
 In the prior verse, Jesus uses a Greek phrasing that is emphatic and forceful: they will not perish for all of eternity.

-The implication is that the hand of Jesus is identical to the hand of the Father—a conclusion Jesus is about to state very directly.
+The implication is that the hand of Jesus—the actions and intent—is identical to the hand of the Father: a conclusion Jesus is about to state very directly.

 Expand